 I ended that day in Tomball, a small town north of Houston that’s within spitting distance of my mom’s house.
 I’d heard a lot about a new restaurant there called Bootsie’s that is owned by chef Randy Rucker.
 Now, Rucker’s spent time cooking in some pretty high-end places across the nation, but he’s from Tomball and wanted to open a café in his hometown, a place that offered Texan home cooking with fresh, local ingredients.

 When I arrived at the restaurant by myself, looking a little haggard after a day in the car, the hostess ignored my road-worn state and greeted me with a big smile and a hearty, “Howdy.”
 After seating me at my table, she presented me with a bowl of pickled green tomatoes and said, “We made these this morning.
 Enjoy!”

 They were crisp and cool and after a day of eating ice cream, fried catfish, hamburgers and brisket, were just what I needed.
 I hadn’t asked for the pickles nor had I asked for a smile, but the warm hospitality to a stranger was well received.
 And that gracious moment is what Texas food means to me.

 Green tomatoes are simply unripe tomatoes.
-Now that it’s the end of the tomato season and if you’re stuck with a bunch, I highly recommend these tangy, slightly spicy pickles.
+While many enjoy frying green tomatoes, they are excellent as a tangy, crunchy pickle, too.
 They go well on sandwiches, with barbecue, grilled meats, on hot dogs or simply straight out of the jar.

 Pickled green tomatoes